Luxanna27/Luxanna27/README.md

 - 👋 Hi, I’m @Luxanna27
-- 👀 I’m interested in learn
+- 👀 I’m interested in learn new things.